 As a thought leader, social justice technologist, public speaker, teacher and cultural advisor she has led conversations and workshops at Centre Pompidou (Paris), TEDxBrooklyn, TEDxDetroit, Ideas City, New Museum (New York), AfroTech Conference, Harvard University and Oxford University, among others.

 LaFleur is based in Detroit, Michigan.

-Adam Zientarski is the CFO, where he is be responsible for running the day-to-day operations, developing partnerships in the Detroit and cryptocurrency communities, and representing EOS Detroit in the EOS, Telos, and Worbli communities as its governance expert.
+Adam Zientarski is the COO, where he is be responsible for running the day-to-day operations, financial projections, developing partnerships in the Detroit and cryptocurrency communities, and representing EOS Detroit in the EOS, Telos, and Worbli communities as its governance expert.
 Prior to helping found EOS Detroit, Adam was the Director of Business Development at Benzinga, a Detroit based financial tech and media firm.
-During his time there, he worked in many facets of the business including leading the sales team, organizing events (most notably the Benzinga Fintech Awards), web development, and salesforce architecture/administration.
+During his time there, he worked in many facets of the business including leading the business development team, organizing events (most notably the Benzinga Fintech Awards), web development, and salesforce architecture/administration.

-Adam is currently the co-chair for the Telos governance work group and has already contributed to improving the transparency of the Telos Foundation by authoring and successfully passing TIP-12, a proposal to have Telos Foundation pay proposed and voted on separately from Telos Foundation budgets by Telos Foundation Voting Token holders.
+Adam is currently a board member for the Telos Foundation and has already contributed to improving the transparency of the Telos Foundation by authoring and successfully passing TIP-12, a proposal to have Telos Foundation pay proposed and voted on separately from Telos Foundation budgets by Telos Foundation Voting Token holders.

 Over his career, Adam has worked with some of the largest brands in finance to craft imaginative content and data solutions, with a particular specialty in alternative data.
 After leaving Benzinga, Adam became interested in the blossoming crypto and blockchain space, and has helped grow Detroit Blockchainers, Metro-Detroit’s largest blockchain meetup group through hosting live streamed educational events.
 Adam has also assisted companies such as BitBox with their marketing and sales process.